Travel & conservation company, since 1991

 © Sarah Goodman

-The bushveld winter has arrived, and the pangolin POACHING SEASON has commenced – trafficked pangolins are arriving at Provet Wildlife Services in the bushveld town of Hoedspruit, near the Greater Kruger.
+The bushveld winter is pangolin POACHING SEASON and trafficked pangolins requiring treatment and rehabilitation are placed in the hands of the team at Provet Wildlife Services and Animal Hospital in the bushveld town of Hoedspruit, near the Greater Kruger.

-In the week before us compiling this appeal, four pangolins arrived at Provet.
-That’s four pangolins requiring intensive care for months before they can be placed back into the wild.
-Some are too far gone when they arrive and cannot be saved – shock, dehydration, starvation, and broken bones are common symptoms.
-A CT scan revealed that one female pang from last week’s intake had a broken tail and seven broken ribs!
+Numerous pangolins are taken to Provet requiring intensive care for months before they can be placed back into the wild.
+Some are too far gone when they arrive and cannot be saved.
+Some females who are found to be pregnant lose their newborn pups, or when alive, these pups need to be removed to be hand reared.
+Shock, dehydration, starvation, and broken bones are common symptoms.
 The strong pangs survive, and these are rehabbed and placed back into the wild in areas deemed safe from poaching.

 To save a pangolin is a stressful process for all concerned – and expensive.
 Aside from the medical equipment and consumables required, the pang patients that have made it through the intensive care stage of rehab require daily walks in the bushveld to find food – ants.
 Of course this long, intense process also places huge time demands on veterinary staff – which means less time to attend to paying clients that keep the lights on.